Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 In a Nutshell

-In the simplest terms, a return to the HD’s basic structure of a high-fiber, low-sugar/rapidly digestible starch diet, in combination with regular fasting, while also taking advantage of access to certain probiotic-rich and nutrient-packed foods sourced from all over the world (one of the wonderful advantages of modern life) represents, in my view, a kind of broad-strokes outline for an optimally healthy diet.
+In the simplest terms, a return to the EHD’s basic structure of a high-fiber, low-sugar/rapidly digestible starch diet, in combination with regular fasting, while also taking advantage of access to certain probiotic-rich and nutrient-packed foods sourced from all over the world (one of the wonderful advantages of modern life) represents, in my view, a kind of broad-strokes outline for an optimally healthy diet.

 (If you’ve noticed that I’ve left fat out of the discussion so far, don’t worry, I will address it later in some detail; for now, I’m just sowing some seeds for thought.)